smckay1031/OctaGroove/README.md

 ## Contribution
 OctaGroove is has been a personal project but open source contribution is welcome.

-If you would like to contribute to OctaGoove email [octagroove.contact@gmail.com](octagroove.contact@gmail.com)
+If you would like to contribute to OctaGoove email: octagroove.contact@gmail.com